canvass-ecom/magento-j/README.md

-# canvass-ecom-magento
+# magento-j
-Magento Integration with Firecart
+Magento library for java